What do trade marks protect?

 A trade mark legally protects your brand and helps customers distinguish your products or services in the market.

-Trade marks can be used to protect a logo, phrase, word, letter, sound, smell, picture, movement, aspect of packaging or any combination of these.
+Trade marks can be used to protect a logo, phrase, word, letter, colour, sound, smell, picture, movement, aspect of packaging or any combination of these.

 Examples of trade marks